ArloysMacias/Arloys-Portfolio/README.md

 The bars showing the skills were made using Bootstrap: https://getbootstrap.com/docs/4.3/components/progress/

 The design of the time line in the 'Publications' section was inspired by: https://gist.github.com/CodeMyUI/258edf8a49787f76e7b41761eea612f6

+The project was inspired by the example provided by Code Institute.